Keyclic/docs-en/feedbacks.rst

 Feedback moderation and life cycle
 ----------------------------------

 When a user creates a feedback, its state is PENDING_REVIEW : waiting moderation.
-A *moderator* will have to validate it (except special case :ref:`feedbacks-organization-member`).
+A *moderator* will have to validate it (except special case :ref:`feedbacks-agent`).

 See : :ref:`technical-states`